sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

     {
     }

-If the placeholder has not the same name as the primary key, pass the ``id`` option::
+If the placeholder does not have the same name as the primary key, pass the ``id`` option::

     /**